Freelancing culture is spreading like wildfire globally, giving abundant opportunities to the aspiring candidates.

 Answering these questions will help you determine whether you should take such projects or not.
 Idea is to stick to take only those projects in your hand that you are passionate about.

 As a freelancer it is quite likely that you will be getting your major projects from online freelance sites like Elance.com, Freelancer.com, to name a few.

 Freelancers often do the mistake of bidding on as many projects as possible.
-However, to be a better freelancer you need to understand quantity of bid does not matters rather quality of bid matters.
-One high quality bid worths the dozens of low quality bids.
+However, to be a better freelancer you need to understand the quantity of bid does not matter rather the quality of bid matters.
+One high-quality bid worths the dozens of low-quality bids.

-For example- if you are a designer, instead of getting plenty of small graphic designs projects, you should try to get one big lucrative project.
+For example- if you are a designer, instead of getting plenty of small graphic design projects, you should try to get one big lucrative project.

-It is better to focus on getting few quality bids wherein you can comprehensively analyze client’s requirements and make them understand what your skill sets are.
+It is better to focus on getting a few quality bids wherein you can comprehensively analyze the client’s requirements and make them understand what your skill sets are.